bar10dr/SevOmatic/README.md

 _`Ex: dotnet run -- -r single`_

-#### Update frequency

-If in continous mode, will set the number of seconds between each attempt to update the spreadsheet.
-Default is 60.

--f [Update frequency]
+#### _Show detailed error information_

+Shows the full error in the console should the application crash.
+Disabled by default as it might show personal Google information.

+-e [false/true]

-_`Ex: dotnet run -- -f 30`_
+_`Ex: dotnet run -- -e true`_

-#### Specify what row in the spreadsheet to start inserting information

-The first row of the worksheet to start inserting information on.

-This way you can customize the top of a spreadsheet manually.
-Default is 1.

--x [Row number]
+#### Show log in console window

+Shows log in the console window, turning this off will stop any text being output to the console.
+Enabled by default.

+-l [false/true]

-_`Ex: dotnet run -- -x 3`_
+_`Ex: dotnet run -- -l false`_